koii-network/docs/concepts/what-are-tasks/what-are-tasks/key-components/rest-api.md

 ---
 title: REST APIs
-description: When a task is created, there are two key components that must be uploaded to the Koii Network to initiate the task.
+description: When a task is created, there are two key components that must be uploaded to the Koii network to initiate the task.
 image: img/thumbnail.png
 sidebar_label: REST APIs
 ---